alecdotninja/animator/README.md

 Animator
 ========
-Inspired by the elegance of [PaperTrail](https://github.com/airblade/paper_trail), Animator is a cleanly namespaced ActiveRecord plugin that hooks into the existing model life-cycle allowing the restoration (`Animable#reanimate`), querying (`Animable.inanimate`), and inspection (`Animable#divine`) of destroyed objects including associations without the tedium and ugliness of default scopes, monkey-patched methods, and complex callbacks.
+Inspired by the elegance of [PaperTrail](https://github.com/airblade/paper_trail), Animator is a cleanly namespaced ActiveRecord plugin that hooks into the existing model life-cycle allowing the restoration (`Animable#reanimate`) and querying (`Animable.inanimate`) of destroyed objects including associations without the tedium and ugliness of default scopes, monkey-patched methods, and complex callbacks.

 ## Getting Started
 Add it to your `Gemfile` and run the `bundle` command.